 - Unpaid wages and superannuation

-- Unpaid leave of absence, including annual leave, sick leave, and long-service leave
+- Unpaid leave of absence, including annual leave, and long-service leave

 - Redundancy pay

 One issue faced by employees is that each payment category must be paid in full before the other is paid.
-That means that all wages and superannuation must be paid in full, the unpaid leave of absence amounts can be paid, and so on.
-If funds are insufficient, each payment category or category is paid on a pro-rata basis and the remaining categories will not be paid.
+That means that all wages and superannuation must be paid in full before employees receive any unpaid leave and so on.
+If funds are insufficient, each category is paid on a pro-rata basis and the remaining categories will not be paid.

 What about directors?

-Company directors, their spouses and relatives are limited to a maximum of $2,000 for wages and superannuation, and $1,500 for leave entitlements, for the period that they were a director or a spouse or relative of a director.
+Company directors, their spouses and relatives are limited to a maximum of $2,000 for wages and superannuation, and $1,500 for leave entitlements.
+This is for the period that they were a director or a spouse or relative of a director.
 These parties are classified as ineligible employees and subsequently ineligible for any retrenchment pay.

 What do employees have to do to be paid from the liquidation?

-In order to be paid from the liquidation, employees are required to provide the liquidator with what’s known as ‘proof of debt’.
+In order to be paid from the liquidation, employees are required to provide the liquidator with what is known as a ‘proof of debt’.
 It sets out the details of an employees claim against the company, including how the debt arose and the amount.
-Any documentation relating to unpaid wages, superannuation, or other entitlement.
+Any documentation relating to unpaid wages, superannuation, or other entitlement should be attached.
 Liquidators will notify employees if funds are likely to be sufficient for entitlements to be paid and they will contact employees for proof for debt.

 How might getting paid from liquidation affect my FEG claim?